champa720/basecamp/mkdocs/v2/docs/Digital-Pedagogy/INTE-5360/2021-09-07-reflection-4.md

 Here's my thoughts and keeping it simple...

--  critical = reflective in thought, dialogue, and practices
+-  Critical = reflective in thought, dialogue, and practices
--  digital = a specific space and element
+-  Digital = a specific space and element
--  pedagogy = methodologies, ideologies , and philosophies
+-  Pedagogy = ideologies, methodologies, and philosophies